web-deps/odom/docs/api/render.md

 ### `assetType`

 The type of asset to be rendered.
 All assets that are not DOM nodes will be converted to DOM nodes before they are rendered.
-It can have any or the following values:
+It can have any of the following values:

 - `"component"`: A [`Component`](../component/component.md).
 - `"node"`: A DOM `Node`.